-Family Program Coordinator / Family Therapist
+Family Program Coordinator, Family Therapist

 Mike Gaziano was born and raised in the Midwest and chose Tucson for his undergraduate work in Psychology.
-He is now a proud alumni from the University of Arizona.
+He is now a proud alumnus from the University of Arizona.
 He later received his master’s in Social Work from the University of Illinois.
 Bringing over 25 years of clinical expertise to Sierra Tucson, Mike has worked in the Family Program since 2008 and was promoted to Family Program Coordinator in April 2013.
 He has worked in the private sector and public sector as a social worker and is trained as a mediator and conflict resolution specialist.
 Mike has also provided his clinical skills to Pima County as a group facilitator for domestic violence classes. # Top

 Antoinette Giedzinska-Simons, Ph.D.